nnzhaocs/scripts-for-alltest/README.md

 # docker-remetrics

-A Tool for downloading all the images from docker hub and analyzing these images.
+Tool for downloading images from Docker Hub and analyzing them.

+This package contains three main components:

+1) Crowler crawls Docker Hub search page and extracts the list of all available public repositories.

+2) Downloader that downloads images and layers from the registry.

+3) Analyzer that scans all layers and images and produces JSON files with various metrics.

+4) Plotter that takes JSON files as an input and plots various aggregated statistics.

 ## Installation

-### Requirments
+All components require Python 2.7.4 or above.
+In addition, some components require some additional python and other packages.

+To install Python on CentOS 7.3:

+`yum install go python`

 TODO: split README (and code, if needed) based on requirements:

+### Crawler

+No additional dependencies.

-For Downloader:
+### Downloader:

-*Go 1.7.4 or above, and setup GOPATH*

-*Python 2.7.4 or above, and some python packages*

-yum install go python
+Go 1.7.4 or above (GOPATH variable must be set properly).

+`yum install go`

-setup GOPATH
+TODO: Explain what exactly should be done setup GOPATH

-For Analyzer & Plotter:
+### Analyzer

-* for example for CentOS 7.3*

-sudo yum -y install epel-release
-	for pip (which we later use for installing statistics package)

-sudo yum -y install python-pip
-	install pip from epel

-sudo pip install python-magic
-	INSTALL USING PIP
-	for file magic detection
-	ATTENTION: there are two Python packages named "magic" we must use the one that runs via pip not via RPM.
+Analyzer essentially needs python-magic package to recognize file type based on the magic number.
+There are two versions of this package.
+We use the one installed via pip, not via yum!

+In addition, Analyzer requires statistics package to compute various metrics during analysis.
+This package must also be installed using pip.

+To install pip on CentOS 7.3:

+`sudo yum -y install epel-release`
+`sudo yum -y install python-pip`

+To install python-magic and statistics

+`sudo pip install python-magic`
+`sudo pip install statistic`

+### Plotter

+Plotter requires statistics and matplotlib packages.
+Statistics package comes from pip, while matplotlib should be installed usin yum:

-sudo yum install python-matplotlib
+`sudo yum install python-matplotlib`
-	for plotting but imported in downloader and analyzer as well

-sudo pip install statistics
+`sudo pip install statistics`

 ## Crowler

-Explain how to use and what it produces.
+TODO: Explain how to use and what it produces.

 ## Downloader

+Downloader relies on a heroku/docker-registry-client library to download images and layers.
+This library allows to use Registry REST API directly without running full Docker client.

+However, we needed to modify the original library because it only could download manifests of schema 2 (not multiarch), but we wanted to also download schema 1 and multiarchitect schema 2.
+The instructions below explain how to modify and compile updated heroku/docker-registry-client version.

 ### List of files

-xxx - short description
+`down_loader.go` - short description
-xxx - short description
+`auto_download_compressed_images.py` - short description
-xxx - short description
+`patch-changes-to-manifest.patch` - short description

 XXX: Modify to be able to graciously to shutdown the downloading process.

-### Setup docker-registry-client lib and downloader
+### Setup updated docker-registry-client

-1. go get -v github.com/heroku/docker-registry-client
-	Download the library from github.
+1. Download heroku/docker-registry-client from github:

-2. cp down_loader.go auto_download_compressed_images.py ****.patch $GOPATH/src/github.com/heroku/docker-registry-client/
+`go get -v github.com/heroku/docker-registry-client`

-	Copy downloader files to the directory ($GOPATH/src/github.com/heroku/docker-registry-client/)
+2. Copy patch and downloader files to $GOPATH/src/github.com/heroku/docker-registry-client/ :

-3. patch -p1 < patch-changes-to-manifest.patch
+`cp down_loader.go auto_download_compressed_images.py patch-changes-to-manifest.patch $GOPATH/src/github.com/heroku/docker-registry-client/`

-	Apply the patch
+3. Apply the patch:

-4.  cd && make

-### Run downloader
+`patch -p1 < patch-changes-to-manifest.patch`

+4. Compile the library

+`cd && make`

+### Downloader run example

-*1. Check if the down_loader works by downloading a repo library/redis*
+*1. Check if the downloader works by downloading  library/redis repo*

-go run down_loader.go -operation=download_manifest -repo=library/redis -tag=latest -absfilename=./test.manifest
+`go run down_loader.go -operation=download_manifest -repo=library/redis -tag=latest -absfilename=./test.manifest`

-(outfile is absfilename)

-go run down_loader.go -operation=download_blobs -repo=library/redis
+`go run down_loader.go -operation=download_blobs -repo=library/redis
--tag=44888ef5307528d97578efd747ff6a5635facbcfe23c84e79159c0630daf16de  -absfilename=./test.tarball
+-tag=44888ef5307528d97578efd747ff6a5635facbcfe23c84e79159c0630daf16de  -absfilename=./test.tarball`

-(tag is also digest)

 *2. Run the downloader to massively download the repos*

-mkdir -p /tmp/downloaded/layers
+`mkdir -p /tmp/downloaded/layers`
-mkdir -p /tmp/downloaded/configs
+`mkdir -p /tmp/downloaded/configs`
-touch  /tmp/downloaded-layers.lst
-touch  /tmp/downloaded-images.lst
+`touch  /tmp/downloaded-layers.lst`
+`touch  /tmp/downloaded-images.lst`

-root# python auto_download_compressed_images.py
+`python auto_download_compressed_images.py
 	-f /tmp/repos_to_download.lst
 	-d /tmp/downloaded/
 	-l /tmp/downloaded-layers.lst
-	-r /tmp/downloaded-images.lst &> downloader.log &
+	-r /tmp/downloaded-images.lst &> downloader.log &`

+### Explanation of command line parameters

+#### `down_loader.go`

+TODO: fill this in

+#### `auto_download_compressed_images.py`

+TODO: finish this list below and polish

 -f <file containing the list of repositories to download>
 	The format of the file is CSV with the first column is star count, second column